 Considering current dental technology, porcelain crowns seem to be the best solution to replacing PFM crowns.
 Unlike several years ago, ceramics are now strong enough to function as a full crown.
 They look much more natural, and can even insulate against temperature better than metal alternatives.

-While some disadvantages still exist for all-porcelain crowns, such as price, these can be worked out best by scheduling an appointment and speaking with your dentist.
+While some disadvantages still exist for all-porcelain crowns, such as price, these can be worked out best by visiting your Anchorage dentist.